1. Basic Words and Phrases for Going to the Pub

 Of course, you don’t just come to the pub to drink!
 In recent years the food in pubs has really improved, and you can often find some nice traditional food.
 Pubs aren’t restaurants, so you need to order food at the bar.
 The menu will often be written on a blackboard near the bar somewhere.

-Let’s see how to order food in a pub.
+Let’s see how to order food using pub English.

 S: Hi, what can I get for you?